HanFrank/Analysis-of-Wine-Quality-based-on-its-physicochemical-properties/README.md

 Author: Ziyao (Frank) Han

-abstract: *Work in progress*
+abstract: "Wine is one of the most widely consumed beverages in the world with significant cultural influence.
+In this paper the physicochemical properties of wine will be compared with the precieved quality of wine by wine experts.
+Even though the preference for wine taste is highly subjective, this study may help identify objective components for wine preference. *Sentence should be about results and findings which have not been completed at time of writing*."

-This repository contains all the resources and code for a *work in progress* paper for STA304 (Title not final).
+This repository contains all the resources and code for a *work in progress* paper.
 This paper will tell be telling a story using data analysis and statistical models.
 This repository is organised as follows:

 The inputs folder will contain the cleaned and raw datasets used for the analysis.